Intagrow

 Gameplay

-Bridging research and gameplay mechanics
+Bridging research and gameplay mechanics by translating user research into actionable design insights

 Procrastination